 Pain and suffering (measured by the negative changes in lifestyle caused by the accident, such as a dependency on medication or the loss of the ability to do certain things)

 Wrongful death (especially of interest if the person was a major wage earner)

 To have a full understanding of what types of compensation you would be entitled to, an attorney can review your claim and consider all the circumstances and pieces of evidence.
 Sean M. Cleary, Miami-based DUI accident lawyer, will expertly put together your case and fight to obtain for you the compensation you deserve.

-How Can We Help If You Have Been Involved in a Drunk Driving Accident?
+How Can The Law Offices of Sean M. Cleary Help If You've Been Injured in a Drunk Driving Accident?